 A series of wars that brought about the Unification of Italy, also known as the Risorgimento

-The conflict began in 1848 when the Kingdom of Piedmont-Sardinia declared war on Austria, while most of its cities - especially Milan, Venice and Vienna - were in revolt.
+The conflict began in 1848 when the Piedmontese Kingdom declared war on Austria, while most of its cities - especially Milan, Venice and Vienna - were in revolt.
 The Piedmontese had limited support from the other major Italian states (the Grand Duchy of Tuscany, the Kingdom of the Two Sicilies and the Papal States).
 Initially, the Italian allies succeeded in capturing Milan, but the Piedmontese King's (at the time Carlo Alberto) ambiguous attitude, coupled with his fear of losing the Kingdom's sovereignty, led to the dissolution of the alliance.
 The Austrians counterattacked and defeated the Piedmontese at Custoza in July 1848 and reclaimed Lombardy by the following year.
-The war ended with the Kingdom of Piedmont-Sardinia paying an indemnity to Austria.

 The war's notable high point was the Battle of Solferino in June 1859, where a combined Franco-Piedmontese Army, led by Napoleon III and the Piedmontese King Vittorio Emanuele II, fought the Austrian Army led by Emperor Franz Josef; that was considered the largest battle since the Battle of Leipzig (with both sides fielding roughly 160,000 troops each).
-The Franco-Sardinian Army defeated the Austrians, however, fearful that more German states would involve themselves in the war, Napoleon agreed to an armistice and Italy was awarded Lombardy in the ensuing Armistice of Villafranca.
-The following year, with French and British approval, Sardinia annexed Parma, Modena, Tuscany and the Papal Legations, whereas France was given Nice an Savoy as payment for their support in the war.
+The Franco-Italian Army defeated the Austrians, however, fearful that more German states would involve themselves in the war, Napoleon agreed to an armistice and Italy was awarded Lombardy in the ensuing Armistice of Villafranca.
+The following year, with French and British approval, Piedmont annexed Parma, Modena, Tuscany and the Papal Legations, whereas France was given Nice and Savoy as payment for their support in the war.

-In 1860 a small volunteer force - the so-called "Espedition of the Thousand", a literal Redshirt Army led by Giuseppe Garibaldi - landed in Sicily and began toppling the Bourbon rule in the Kingdom of the Two Sicilies during a short, but incredibly successful, military campaign which lead to its annexation by Piedmont.
+In 1860 a small volunteer force - the so-called "Expedition of the Thousand", an army led by Giuseppe Garibaldi - landed in Sicily and began toppling the Bourbon rule in the Kingdom of the Two Sicilies during a short, but incredibly successful, military campaign which lead to its annexation by Piedmont.

 of 1870/71.
 The Kingdom of Italy attacked the Austrians, but was defeated on the field and on sea.
 However, as it was allied to Prussia, it ended up on the winning side nonetheless and was able to annex Venice and its adjoining territories.

 Depictions in Fiction: